The Victors Write the War History – but Should Their Lies be Immortal?

 Be sure to tell him Jimmy Dean sent you so you will get the white glove treatment.

-Posted by Steve Scroggins on April 8, 2013, With 11039 Reads Filed under Of Interest.
+Posted by Steve Scroggins on April 8, 2013, With 11180 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.